TheDrawingCoder-Gamer/fabric-template-haxe/README.md

 ## Haxe specifics
 ### Limitations
-Haxe currently doesn't export generic types properly, meaning anything that has a type restraint (like crafting recipes) fails.
+~~Haxe currently doesn't export generic types properly, meaning anything that has a type restraint (like crafting recipes) fails. ~~
+This has been fixed!
+Haxe can export directly to JVM which sidesteps this issue, and gradle can read a jar file directly!
 ## Setup

 For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.